 In litigated custody cases, one parent may seek to introduce the testimony or evidence from a child’s treating health professional.
 In the absence of court action, the parents of a child hold the privilege as to whether to disclose communications and records between a child and his or her doctor.
 Once there is a court action and representation is appointed for the minor child, the child’s representative holds the privilege instead of the parents.
 Gil v.
 Gil, 94 Conn.
 App.
 306, 323 (2006), Sheiman v.
 Sheiman, 72 Conn.
 App.
 193 (2002), and Taff v.
 Bettcher, 35 Conn.
 App.
 421, 427–428 (1994).
 If there is a guardian ad litem appointed, he or she holds and asserts the privilege, even if there is an attorney for the minor child.
 The attorney for the minor child will hold the privilege if there is no guardian ad litem appointed.
 Sheiman, 72 Conn.
 App. at 203.

 In 2014, statutory revisions were enacted regarding the testimony or reporting to the court by a guardian ad litem or attorney for the minor child as to medical conclusions or diagnoses.
-An attorney for the child or guardian ad litem may be heard regarding a child’s medical diagnosis or physicians conclusions if: (1) they have the report which states the diagnosis or conclusions; or (2) one or both parties have refused to cooperate in obtaining the records.
+An attorney for the child or guardian ad litem may be heard regarding a child’s medical diagnosis or physician’s conclusions if: (1) they have the report which states the diagnosis or conclusions; or (2) one or both parties have refused to cooperate in obtaining the records.
 Conn.
 Gen. Stat. § 46b-54(e).
 Additionally, if it is determined to be in the best interests of the child, the mental health professional may be heard on issues such as custody, care, support, education, and visitation.
 Conn.
 Gen. Stat. § 46b-54(e).

 #Comment Begins